RostCS/DU-FuelScreen/README.md

 For an easier to read configuration, Go to Advanced -> Edit Lua Script, click unit under slots, and start() under filters.
 This will display a section of the code where the variables can more easily be read.

+## Troubleshooting

+ - Restart your game
+ - Verify that the names of the tanks does not contain symbols, as this can conflict with the lua code

 ## Support

 Any issues or suggestions?
 You can contact me at either of these locations: